(accessible to federal government employees only)

 Q5.
 How will the confidentiality of the information shared with Panel members be assured?

 Panel members are subject to confidentiality provisions and must keep confidential all information provided to them, including any information that is confidential or proprietary to third parties, and all information conceived, developed or produced by the Panel as part of the work when copyright or any other intellectual property rights in such information belongs to Canada.

 The Panel's work to review classified documents will take place only in facilities suitable for those discussions.

 Q1.
 What is the purpose of the market analysis?

-The market analysis aims to seek and obtain capability and pricing information directly from industry in support of the evaluation of all available fighter aircraft.
-Anchored in the principles of openness, due diligence and third party oversight, the purpose of the market analysis is to provide companies with a full and fair opportunity to present information on their fighter aircraft to support the Government of Canada in making its decision on a replacement aircraft for Canada's fleet of CF-18's.
+The objective of the market analysis is to obtain information on capabilities, price, and potential industrial benefits directly from industry in support of the evaluation of available fighter aircraft.
+Anchored in the principles of openness, due diligence and third party oversight, the purpose of the market analysis is to provide companies with a full and fair opportunity to present information on their fighter aircraft to support the Government of Canada in making its decision on a path forward for replacing Canada's CF-18 fleet.

 With the information provided by companies, the Royal Canadian Air Force will assess each fighter aircraft against each of the missions outlined in the Canada First Defence Strategy.
 The market analysis will also take into consideration information available to the government, as well as knowledge and experience gained by the Royal Canadian Air Force during coalition operations and exercises with allies.

 Q2.
 How does the market analysis differ from a competition?